Diversity and Multiculturalism

-All other positions for the 2017-2018 school year are filled; any updates for the following school year will be posted between January to March.
+All other positions for the 2020-2021 and school year are filled; any updates for the following school year will be posted between January to April.
 Wells International School accepts applications at any time and will retain all submitted documents for a minimum of two calendar years.
 We regret that we will be unable to respond to every inquiry due to the volume of applicants.

 The Wells System

 Wells International School spans three campuses along Sukhumvit Road, one of the busiest thoroughfares in Bangkok.
 With each campus located within a short distance of a BTS station or major roadway, Wells has expanded rapidly since opening in 1998, most recently further developing its On Nut and Thong Lor campuses and opening its Bang Na campus.
 A fourth campus is currently is the planning stage.

 Operating with an American curriculum and approach as a foundation, Wells has adapted its standards to account for regional and cultural differences, as well as the needs of an international student body.
 It holds all students and instructors to high academic standards, expecting all members of the Wells community to contribute to a positive learning environment with a focus on critical analysis and practical application of knowledge.
 Instructors are therefore encouraged to be creative, engaging and organized in their approach to student instruction and to demonstrate a desire to continually grow as learners through professional development and peer collaboration.